 Norfolk traces its tales back to the early 17th century, soon after the first English settlers arrived in the new world.
-Since then, the city has seen its fair share of history: battles, fires, hurricanes, and strife.
-It continues to strive for that balance between Southern charm and metropolitan pace but no matter the direction it evolves into, Norfolk cannot forget the haunting tales that do not allow the past to be forgotten.
+Since then, the city has seen its fair share of history (and even some haunts too).
 Want to learn about some of Norfolk’s eerie legends?
 Read about some below, and then get the full experience of visiting historic haunts and hearing the stories firsthand during one of Norfolk Tour Company’s Haunted Tours.

-Opened in 1913 as the crown jewel of the Wells Brothers’ Beaux Arts theaters, the historic Wells has gone from stage to cinema to stage again, with some scary members of the cast and crew (or former audience members) tagging along.
-The death of a small girl from a balcony fall during the theater’s movie days is still being relived.
-Employees say they hear her laughter from time to time and audience members have been seen in strange attire waiting for shows.
-And the spirit of a sailor – a crew member who fell while working on the fly system and died tangled in the stage rigging – is said to roam backstage and is often blamed for missing props or doors being locked.
+Opened in 1913 as the crown jewel of the Wells Brothers’ Beaux Arts theaters, the historic Wells has gone from stage to cinema to stage again, with some unsettling members of the cast and crew (or former audience members) tagging along.
+The spirit of a crew member who fell to his death while working on the fly system is said to roam backstage and is often blamed for missing props or doors being locked.
 During rehearsals, crew and cast will often be heard shouting “Stop it, Ned!”
 The theater’s second balcony is said to be the home of a mischievous child that can be heard laughing and running, detected by the squeak of his shoes.
 Finally, the Wells’ leading lady, the Woman in White, wanders the lobby, dressing rooms and a hallway while performing arias, quite the show stealer indeed.

 Built in 1739, the church is the only colonial-era building in Norfolk to survive the British destruction of the city on New Year’s Day 1776.
-The building still carries a centuries-old cannonball embedded in its bricks, a memento from Lord Dunmore.
-And there are said to be more spiritual reminders of the past within and around its walls.
-The most prevalent sighting is a figure that appears in the graveyard, thought to be the ghost of Dr. Nicholas Albertson Okeson who tragically died of Malaria in 1882.
-He was a humble servant for 26 years and was buried at St. Paul’s.
-Perhaps he still feels there is work to be done.
+The building still carries a centuries-old cannonball embedded in its bricks, a memento from Lord Dunmore of the British Fleet.
+There are also said to be spiritual reminders of the past within and around its walls.
+The most prevalent sighting is a figure that appears in the graveyard, thought to be the ghost of Dr. Nicholas Albertson Okeson who tragically died of malaria in 1882. and was buried at St. Paul’s.

-The famous battleship, largest ever operated by the U.S. Navy, is now a museum in downtown Norfolk, a symbol of the city’s proud naval history.
+The famous battleship, largest ever operated by the U.S. Navy, is now a museum in Downtown Norfolk, a symbol of the city’s proud naval history.
 But one crew member has apparently stayed behind when all others left.
-The poor soul was working on the air conditioning system during an overhaul during the Korean War when someone turned on the unit, ending his life.
+He was working on the air conditioning system during an overhaul during the Korean War when someone turned on the unit, ending his life.
 Among the reports of his presence on the ship is testimony from a quartermaster 2nd class serving on board during Operation Desert Storm.
 Included in his report is this:

-Today it has been converted into a restaurant.
-But in 1873 the Abby was built in the city’s Freemason section.
-There have been numerous paranormal accounts particularly in the kitchen and bar area where things are being moved around, cupboards opening on their own, and items falling off shelves and doors that will either not stay closed or won’t stay open.
+One of Norfolk’s long loved restaurants, Freemason Abbey was originally a church built in 1873 in the city’s Freemason neighborhood.
+There have been numerous paranormal accounts, particularly in the kitchen and bar area where items move around, sometimes falling off shelves, cupboards open on their own, and doors either won’t not stay open or closed.
 There are also those who claim to have seen a dark wandering figure and the sound of a woman weeping.
-And to this day, employees still end the evenings by saying “Goodnight Mr. B,” a nod to a former owner of the restaurant who apparently still takes smoke breaks in the dry goods storeroom long after he has passed.
+And to this day, employees still end the evenings by saying “Goodnight, Mr. B,” a nod to a former owner of the restaurant who apparently still takes smoke breaks in the dry goods storeroom long after he has passed.

 The Ghost of Willoughby Spit

 Along the beach of Willoughby Spit, there are countless stories of ghosts, which are usually intertwined with lost loves and those waiting for their return.
 One local legend is of a man who yearns to keep us safe.
 It is said that this ghost only appears as an omen that a hurricane is near.
 Stories of a mysterious dark figure on the beach were reported just before Hurricane Isabel in 2003.